Expression language

 ## Advanced condition editor

 Eximee Designer provides **an advanced condition editor**, which makes it easier to create, edit, and verify conditional expressions.
-This editor includes the following features:
+This editor has the following features:

-* **Syntax highlighting:** the syntax of JavaScript expressions is highlighted with colors, which increases the readability of complex conditions.
+* **Syntax highlighting:** the syntax of JavaScript expressions is highlighted with colors, which improves readability of complex conditions.

-* **Auto-suggestions:** while editing a condition, suggestions are shown for available variables and form fields, as well as Eximee API elements and commonly used JS methods.
+* **Auto suggestions:** while editing a condition, suggestions of available variables and form fields are displayed, as well as suggestions of Eximee API elements and frequently used JS methods.

-* **Prefix handling "`js:"`:** there is no need to manually enter the prefix `"js:"` before the condition – the editor omits it in the view and automatically adds it to the source code when saving the condition.
-This way, the user enters only the actual expression, and the platform ensures the correct format.
+* **Support for the prefix "`js:"`:** there is no need to manually type the prefix `"js:"` before the condition—the editor omits it in the view and automatically adds it in the source code when the condition is saved.
+This means the user enters only the actual expression, and the platform takes care of the correct format.

-**Where the condition editor is used:** The advanced editor is used in component property fields such as: **the visibility condition**, **activity (edit) condition** and **requiredness condition**.
-These three properties of each form component use the described editor and allow entering a formula that determines, respectively, whether the component is visible, active (enabled), and whether it is required to be filled in.
+**Where the condition editor is used:** The advanced editor is used in component property fields such as: **visibility condition**, **activity (edit) condition** and **required condition**.
+These three properties of each form component use the editor described here and allow you to enter a formula deciding, respectively, whether the component is visible, active (enabled), and whether it is required to be filled in.

-**Syntax hints in the editor:** In condition editing mode, you can use hints by pressing the keys **Ctrl + Space**.
+**Syntax hints in the editor:** In condition edit mode, you can use suggestions by pressing **Ctrl + Space**.
 This will display a list of available elements to use.
 Among the suggestions are, among others:

 * *Standard JavaScript functions and properties:* `parseInt()`, `parseFloat()`, property `.length` (text length) or `size` (list size), as well as other commonly used constructs (e.g. the keyword `empty` for checking empty values).

-* *Eximee API:* platform-provided functions such as `getValue()`, `getData()`, `isVisible()` or `getStatementValue()`will appear in the suggestion list, reminding you that they are available.
+* *Eximee API:* functions provided by the platform, such as `getValue()`, `getData()`, `isVisible()` or `getStatementValue()`, will appear in the suggestion list, reminding you of their availability.

-* *Field and variable identifiers:* the editor automatically suggests **component MIDs** available in the given form (along with their technical ID in parentheses) and the names of session variables used in the request.
+* *Field and variable identifiers:* the editor automatically suggests **component MIDs** available in the given form (together with their technical ID in parentheses) and the names of session variables used in the application.
 This allows you to quickly insert a reference to a specific field without having to remember its exact identifier.

 > **Tip:** If there are many fields, to quickly find the suggestion for a specific component in the list, start typing its name (MID) – the list will be filtered.
-Suggestions help avoid typos in IDs and let you discover available functions.
+Suggestions help avoid typos in IDs and allow you to learn the available functions.

-Below are a few example conditional expressions along with descriptions of how they work.
-Each example shows a piece of code used in the condition definition and an explanation:
+Below are several example conditional expressions together with a description of how they work.
+Each example shows a snippet of code used in the condition definition and an explanation:

 * ```js